essienukeme/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

+C isn't that hard
-moving on to pointers, arrays and strings
+Now let's proceed to pointers, arrays and strings